chocolatey/docs/input/en-us/create/commands/push.md

      Endpoint - The Intune API endpoint to use.
 Defaults to beta endpoint, can fallback to `v1.0` should the beta change and cause issues.

+     --skip-cleanup
+     Skip Cleanup - Don't cleanup local files when pushing to Intune.
+On a failed push to Intune, don't attempt to cleanup the Intune packages.

 ~~~

 [Command Reference](xref:choco-commands)